chadpopik/CAPPIBARAS/README.md

 Things to come:
 - Mass definition conversions
 - DESI SMF from catalog
 - Calculating C_ells
 - Miscentering (maybe)
+- More details on mass/redshift ranges for all the models
+- Satellite dependent SHMR model

 HODs:
-- TODO 1: Add valid mass and redshift ranges for each model
-- TODO 2: Check to see if the other HODs have extra parts of their models, like different satellite profiles
+- TODO 1: Check to see if the other HODs have extra parts of their models, like different satellite profiles, and add if necessary

 SHMRs:
-- TODO 1: Add valid mass and redshift ranges for each model
-- TODO 3: Add satellite dependent model somehow
+-

 HMFs:
-- TODO 1: Investigate more the cosmology dependence for both models
+- TODO 1: Investigate more detail to the cosmology dependence for both models

 SMFs: